sparklemotion/nokogiri/CONTRIBUTING.md

 ## Branch Management and Release Management

-Nokogiri follows SemVer, and some nuances of that policy are spelled out in the README's "Semantic Versioning Policy" section.
+Nokogiri follows SemVer, and some nuances of that policy are spelled out in [Semantic Versioning Policy](https://nokogiri.org/index.html#semantic-versioning-policy).

-Development should be happening on `main`, which will have `Nokogiri::VERSION` be a development version of the next minor release (e.g., `1.14.0.dev`).
+Development should be happening on `main`, which sets `Nokogiri::VERSION` to a development version of the next minor release (e.g., `"1.14.0.dev"`).
 All pull requests should have `main` as the merge base.

 Patch releases should be made by cherry-picking commits from `main` onto the release branch (e.g., `v1.13.x`) in a pull request labeled `backport`.